Data Model Design for Search

 -

-Combining multiple criteria in hybrid queries (e.g., semantic similarity + metadata filters)
+Combining multiple criteria in hybrid queries (e.g., in visual search, considering semantic similarity of both images and their captions)

 -